-St Catharine's welcomes applications from candidates from outside the UK.
-We do not have maximum or minimum limits on the numbers of such applicants we can admit, so you would be assessed solely on you academic potential alongside all other applicants.
+St Catharine's welcomes applications from candidates from outside the EU.
+There are no limits on numbers (maximum or minimum) of such applicants we can admit, so you would be assessed solely on you academic potential alongside all other applicants.
 (The only exception to this is Medicine - for which the University has an overall maximum non-EU quota.
 Please see the our Medicine subject page for details,)

 We are used to assessing applicants who have taken, or are soon to take, exams in a wide range of examination systems.
 In general, should we decide to make you a conditional offer, we would usually set this with reference to the University's typical offer levels listed here.
 If you are unclear about what qualifications we accept, you should contact the College Admissions Office for advice.

 You should also be aware that if you are situated outside the EU when you make your application, you will have to fill out an additional form – the ‘COPA’.
 Overseas students who are made an offer of a place will need to produce evidence of their ability to pay the fees for the course, before their place can be confirmed.

 Non-EU applicants can apply to be interviewed by one of the University's overseas panels in Hong Kong, Kuala Lumpur, Mumbai, Shanghai, Singapore or Toronto - indeed, we recommend you take this option if one of these centres is closer to you than Cambridge.
 The interviews take place in October and November.

 In addition, you should read the University's website for guidance on how to apply.

 What academic qualifications do we accept?